The Department of Justice on behalf of the Attorney-General has finalised its review of Counter-terrorism Legislation in Victoria.

 The Victorian review of Counter-terrorism Legislation report and Victorian Government response was tabled in Parliament on 16 September 2014.

 Terrorist incidents around the world including the attacks on the World Trade Centre and Pentagon in the United States in 2001, and the Bali bombings in 2002, led to the review of counter-terrorism measures by Australian governments.

 The Commonwealth Government was referred legislative powers to provide constitutional support for terrorism offences that apply uniformly throughout Australia.
 Victoria enacted the Terrorism (Community Protect) Act 2003 (the Act) to cover those areas where Victoria continued to have legislative responsibility.

 This Act was amended in 2006, pursuant to a Council of Australian Governments agreement to further strengthen Australia's counter-terrorism legislation, to insert Parts 2A (preventative detention orders) and 3A (special police powers).

-The Review is for the purposes of section 38(1) of the Act, which requires the Minister to cause a review of the operation of the Act and bring a report of the review before each House of Parliament, no later than 31 December 2014.
+The Review was for the purposes of section 38(1) of the Act, which required the Minister to cause a review of the operation of the Act and bring a report of the review before each House of Parliament, no later than 31 December 2014.

-A review committee, chaired by the Hon David Jones AM, will conduct the review.
+A review committee, chaired by the Hon David Jones AM, conducted the review.
 The committee members have a broad range of experience, with expertise in accountability, law enforcement and prosecution.